 - [Crtl]+[Enter] – Will place your cursor in the Task adder.

 Type in your task then press [Enter] to quickly add a task.
 Or, press [Shift]+[Enter] to add more details to the task.
 To modify the more advance task settings, press [Ctrl]+[Enter] after you finish typing in your task.

 Have questions?
 Here are some answers we’ve prepared earlier.
 If you can’t find what you need, or would like more support, please contact us at firstname.lastname@example.org.

 We don’t think you’ll want to!
 However, the old task listings will stay live for some time.
-We encourage you to try the new dashboard as soon as you can and have created this guide to make the transition easy.
+We encourage you to try the Task Dashboard as soon as you can and have created this guide to make the transition easy.

-Archived tasks are now displayed within the Done tasks column and hidden by default.
-Archiving tasks is generally done to hide them from everyday use and reduce clutter.
-So we decided it was not worth an entire column.
+Archived tasks are displayed within the Done tasks column and hidden by default.
+Archiving tasks is generally done to hide them from everyday use and reduce clutter, so we decided it was not worth an entire column.